lattebreak/jenkins-master-pipeline/README.md

 8. Create python script to handle the shell script call on Step#7
     - utilizing try-except
     - to be used for the 1st stage of the Jenkins pipeline -- stage('Build Jenkins Image')
+    - will perform testing by building the docker agent for faster builds